-As you well know, I am absolutely enthralled by my home state of Oregon.
-I didn’t want to fall into the trap that overcomes so many of us by overlooking the place I grew up, so over the past few years I’ve taken it upon myself to visit the best places in Oregon.
+As most longtime readers will know, I’m absolutely enthralled by my home state.
+Determined to avoid the pitfall of overlooking the place I grew up, I’ve taken it upon myself to experience the best things to do in Oregon.

 Practice Leave No Trace